emilycardwell/Penguin-proj/README.md

 ## Penguins

-Messing with Deep Learning methods to predict different targets in the penguin dataset palmerpenguins
+Experimenting with Deep Learning methods to predict different targets in the penguin dataset palmerpenguins

 1. predicting penguin sex (M/F)